deltoidgg/overlay-animations/README.md

 player overlay: width 500, height 45

+player-combined overlay: width 500, height 45

 score overlay: width 175, height 75

 round overlay: width 210, height 45

 Tick the 'Refresh browser when scene becomes active' option to force animation load on scene switch.

+# Adding players & teams
+To add players you'll need to edit them into the players.csv file with their team information.
+Functionality is coming soon to be able to easily add support for team logos.

 # SteamControl